-Wayne Rooney guilty of drink driving
+Wayne Rooney guilty of drink-driving - CBBC Newsround

 Rooney has said sorry and admitted what he'd done was "completely wrong".

-He released a statement saying "I have already said sorry to my family, my manager and chairman and everyone at Everton FC.
-Now I want to apologise to all the fans and everyone else who has followed and supported me throughout my career."
+"I have already said sorry to my family, my manager and chairman and everyone at Everton FC.
+Now I want to apologise to all the fans and everyone else who has followed and supported me throughout my career," he said in a statement.

 Drink driving is when somebody drinks more alcohol than the law allows before driving.